-Prose set texts: One of the following will be studied: Cicero: Pro Cluentio; Tacitus Annals; Livy book 1

-Verse set texts: One of the following will be studied: Catullus, selections; Virgil Aeneid Book 12; Ovid Heroides.
+Prose set texts: One of the following will be studied: Cicero: Pro Caelio; Tacitus Annals.
+Verse set texts: One of the following will be studied: Virgil Aeneid, Book 2; Juvenal Satires.

 - · recognise all syntactical constructions and be able to translate them - · recognise all grammatical forms and be able to translate them correctly - · be able to translate unseen passages of Latin - · be able to compose a passage of English into Latin - · be able to translate and comment on prose set texts - · be able to translate and comment on verse set texts